nickassafkirk/cooking-with-katie/README.md

 ### validaton

+#### CSS

-CSS - The site styles were validated using the [w3 css validator](https://jigsaw.w3.org/css-validator/validator):
+The site styles were validated using the [w3 css validator](https://jigsaw.w3.org/css-validator/validator):
 - No errors were found.
 - 235 warnings were logged:
     - 20 warnings were due to use of variables
-    - The remaing warnings were due to the use of vendor prefixes All of the above qwarnings can be ignored as the W3C validator does not support variables or vendor prefixes
+    - The remaing warnings were due to the use of vendor prefixes All of the above warnings can be ignored as the W3C validator does not support variables or vendor prefixes

-HTML:
+#### HTML:

 All html pages were tested using the [W3 markup validator](https://validator.w3.org/) All pages passed validation with no errors or warnings.